fauzanalghifary/notes/ai/ai-engineering/sharing-session.md

   - North Brazil vs South Brazil
 - The idea:
   - put evals on the place that we care about
-  - I care, I can see the score

 ## Langfuse Dataset